signalfx/signalfx-agent/docs/agent-install-pguidance.md

-# Install and Configure SignalFx Smart Agent
+# Install and Configure the Smart Agent

 SignalFx Smart Agent collects infrastructure metrics, Kubernetes cluster data, and Microservice APM data from you systems and sends it to